dceddia/snapshot-testing-apis-talk/slides.md

 `$ git pull`

 Note:

+* Pull down the latest code
-Do a build, start everything up... **NEXT**
+* Do a build, start up the app
+* And the first thing you do...

 ---

 <img src="signin-form.png" class="plain"/>

 Note:
-And when you go to log in, you type the password wrong.

-But instead of... **NEXT**
+* ...is screw up the password

 ---

 <img src="signin-form-error.png" class="plain"/>

 Note:

-the normal error message...
+* but instead of getting this error

 ---

 <img src="exception.png" />

 Note:

-You get this one instead.
+* you get this one instead

-Because for some reason the response from the server wasn't what you expected.
+* response from server wasn't what you expected
+* you check the code; it looks right
+* you check the data; it looks wrong

-Well it doesn't seem like it's your code's fault, so take a walk over to the backend team...
+* so you walk over to the backend team

 ---